joelgriffiths/GadgetWizRentals/README.md

 # Important
 There is some code in here that doesn't belong to me.
 The MIT copyright does not apply to that.
 Particularly AJ.

+### Contact
+My website is https://joelgriffiths.com if you're interested in contacting me.